 These easy Dairy Free Buttermilk Pancakes are are healthy and delicious.
 A simple trick with almond milk makes buttermilk!
 You can still have these simple fluffy pancakes for breakfast without the dairy!

-Dairy free and buttermilk?
+Dairy free pancakes with buttermilk?
 That seems impossible, right?

 It’s not, at least not entirely.
 It is possible to get the same fluffiness of a Buttermilk pancake, but without the dairy.
 How do I know?
 It all started on a day I needed to make Buttermilk pancakes, and conveniently didn’t have any around.
 And THAT’S when I turned to the internet.